bepu/bepuphysics2/Documentation/roadmap.md

 6. Mesh/compound intersection optimization.
 7. Ray cast optimization, particularly with large batches of rays.
 8. Lower deactivation/reactivation spike overhead.

-## Medium term (Q3 2019-Q3 2020)

-I expect a new wave of SIMD intrinsics will become available during this period.
-When this happens, I will likely revisit the various SIMD implementations with some new tools.
-That will likely result in a nontrivial speedup for the non-bandwidth-bound paths.
+9. Platform-specific intrinsics.
+I will likely (eventually) revisit the various SIMD implementations with some new tools for speeding things up, though the question of maintaining .NET Standard support may delay things.

 ## Long term